 If you want to do something that’s a little less exertive, then a visit to the observatory is an absolute must.
 During the winter season, and until April, the Royal Observatory opens its door on Friday nights for delightful evenings under the stars.
 If you see a shooting star during a visit, don’t forget to make a wish!

 Norwich was once the second largest city in the UK.
-It is the only City in the UK where a national park, the Norfolk Broads, falls into its borders.
+It's the only city in the UK where a national park, the Norfolk Broads, falls into its borders.
 The historical remnants of Roman, Viking and Saxon influences over the years have left a memorable impact that qualifies Norwich to be one of the best UK city breaks for couples to visit.

 For something a little different, and slightly off the beaten path, head to the Plantation Garden.
 This is a stunning Victorian garden that fell into disrepair after WWII until it was restored to its current glory by volunteers in the 1980s.
-It is still lovingly maintained by volunteers to this day.
-The garden is set over 3 acres and features a rustic bridge and a gothic inspired fountain.
+It's still lovingly maintained by volunteers to this day.
+The garden is set over three acres and features a rustic bridge and a gothic-inspired fountain.

 Getting there: It's easy to get to Norwich by train.
 Take a direct train from London to Norwich in 1h 55m, Peterborough to Norwich in 1h 35m or Cambridge to Norwich in 1h 22m and get ready to enjoy this idyllic escape from the city.

 As the birthplace of Shakespeare, the original hopeless romantic, Stratford-upon-Avon is a charming city that's sure to give you and your partner butterflies.
 Shakespeare was known for his comedies as well as his romantic tragedies, so if you’re looking for a giggle Stratford’s a good choice.
 You can even snoop around the house where the famous Bard was born, by taking a visit to Shakespeare’s Birthplace.